substack/yarnify/README.markdown

 var elem = yarn(file)
 ---------------------

-Return a container div with class `_fragment` around the html fragment at `file`.
+Return a container div with class `_container` around the html fragment at `file`.

 The html fragment is transformed with a prefix value for all classes and IDs, so